OpenGrow-Box/OpenGrowBox/readme.md

 # OpenGrowBox for Everyone!!!

 ## Overview
 Transform your growing environment with the OpenGrowBox, an open-source project designed to automate and optimize your grow tents.
-This setup uses a Raspberry Pi 4 and a variety of sensors to monitor and control your growing conditions.
+This setup uses a Raspberry Pi 4 and a variety of sensors to monitor and control your growing conditions. as Example

+# YOU CAN USE ANY DEVICE AS SERVER
+- As long as it supports running Home Assitant on it

 # WIKI
 - https://github.com/OpenGrow-Box/OpenGrowBox/wiki